 How to end a long-distance relationship nicely?

 If you want to end a long-distance relationship, it’s not a question of doing it nicely.
 When you want to end your long-distance relationship nicely, you are probably at the point of informing your partner about your decision to end your relationship.
 Take a step back from your decision.
 Instead, tell your partner how you feel and what is not working for you in your relationship.
 Give your partner a chance to participate in the decision to end your relationship.
 It’s only fair that since you started it together, you should end it together as well.

 How to end a long-distance relationship gracefully?

 There is no way to end a long-distance relationship gracefully.
-You can dance with grace, you can behave gracefully, but when it comes to ending a long-distance relationship, you have to do it with respect and love.
+You can dance with grace, you can behave gracefully, but you have to do it with respect and love when it comes to ending a long-distance relationship.
 The only way to do it is to bring your partner in on your decision.
 Tell them how you feel and what you want, and allow them to help you achieve that.

 How to slowly end a long-distance relationship?